MKT Law | Litigation Is Our Business SM

 • Someone uses threats or intimidation to have someone else not buy from you

 They also are not always enforced or applied in the manner you would think when reading the actual language in your contract.
-We can explain to you how the Courts in Minnesota treat attorney fee clauses.
+We can explain to you how the courts in Minnesota treat attorney fee clauses.
 An attorney’s fees clause, if applicable and enforceable, can have a significant impact on how your contract case should be handled.
-Our Minneapolis contract litigation lawyers can help you intelligently navigate cases involving contracts when attorney’s fees are at issue.
+Minneapolis contract litigation lawyer, Thompson can help you intelligently navigate cases involving contracts when attorney’s fees are at issue.

-Whatever type of agreement you have that is not being honored, or that someone is accusing you of breaking, contact the contract litigation attorney at MKT Law.
-We can help!
+Whatever type of agreement you have that is not being honored, or that someone is accusing you of breaking, contact MKT Law at MKT Law to get the legal representation you need and deserve.

 Otherwise, you lose your right to assert them.
 If they are not raised, they are waived.
 If you wait too long to raise your defense, they could be seen as unusable or fraudulent later down the line.
 A skilled contract litigation lawyer can help you prepare the best defense for your case.

-For over 20+ years, our Minneapolis business lawyers have handled hundreds of cases, ranging in complexity for businesses from throughout the country.
-Our knowledge of how businesses operate and rely on contracts allows us to provide our clients with pragmatic counsel and creative solutions.
-When addressing contract litigation matters, such as being sued for a breach of contract, we aggressively protect the interests of our clients, both inside and outside of the courtroom.
+For over 25-plus years, Minneapolis business lawyer, Mark K. Thompson, has handled hundreds of cases, ranging in complexity for businesses from throughout the country.
+His knowledge of how businesses operate and rely on contracts allows him to provide his clients with pragmatic counsel and creative solutions.
+When addressing contract litigation matters, such as being sued for a breach of contract, he aggressively protects the interests of his clients, both inside and outside of the courtroom.

-At MKT Law, PLC, we analyze your situation and give an honest assessment of your case with the inherent uncertainties litigation involves.
-Below are a few questions we ask to better understand your situation:
+At MKT Law, he will analyze your situation and give an honest assessment of your case with the inherent uncertainties litigation involves.
+Below are a few questions he will ask to better understand your situation:

 • Was an enforceable agreement even reached?